 This report considers the three standard approaches to value in the valuation process; the cost approach, sales comparison approach, and the income approach.
 Each approach complements and confirms the conclusions reached through the other two methods of valuation.
 Each of these approaches to the opinion of market value is explained at the beginning of its respective section.
-The income approach is based on the gross building area of the building.
-The sales comparison approach is based on the gross building area of the building since, that is what investors purchase as indicated by the comparable sales.
-The cost approach is based on the gross building area since the function of the cost approach is to estimate a replacement cost for the improvements.
+The income approach was not found applicable relating to this assignment.
+The sales comparison approach is based on per water and wastewater connection since, that is what investors purchase as indicated by the comparable sales.
+The cost approach is based on the total system infrastructure relating to the water delivery and wastewater systems including land since the function of the cost approach is to estimate a replacement cost for the improvements.